ahmadSaeedGoda/chat-system/README.md

 ## License
 This is a free software distributed under the terms of the WTFPL license along with MIT license as dual-licensed, You can choose whatever works for you.<br/><br/>
 Review the attached License file within the source code for mor details.

+## TODOS
+Here's a list of bunch of stuff to be done when time allows!
+- Integrate Prometheus & Grafana for metrics & monitoring.
+- Test Coverage.
+Because we need to unsure reliability :(

 ## Wanna Contribute?
 Shout out!